 Conversely, employees may be satisfied with their job but not highly engaged if they feel disconnected from the company’s mission and goals.

 It tends to be monetary and associated factors determining Job satisfaction with their job.
 These factors include the following.

 A company’s pay scale must be comparable and competitively positioned against similar companies to be considered a major driver of job satisfaction.

-There should also be an opportunity for employees to maintain a high standard of living and quality of life.
+Employees should also be allowed to maintain a high standard of living and quality of life.

 Besides good pay, comprehensive benefits can also be a major draw.
 These include caring for physical and mental well-being, family coverage, financial wellness, and childcare.